decker-edu/decker/resource/tutorial/1-overview-deck.md

 An overview of the possible configuration options that can be included in the header of the `*-deck.md` markdown files.

+#

+## Quiz deck

+how to create simple quizzes with different question types for a self-learning scenario.

 ## Survey deck

 How to include a student response system/clicker quiz into the slides.